Machine-learning Guided Search for Phonon-mediated Superconductivity in Boron and Carbon Compounds: METHODS

 \subsection{Convergence with respect to Brillouin zone sampling (k-point mesh)}

-To identify cases of convergence failure (i.e., incorrect prediction of SC/NSC) related to Brillouin zone sampling, we analyzed the variation of T$_c$ with respect to Gaussian broadening ($\sigma$) in the double delta integration and developed a simple ansatz based on the converged results of MgB$_2$, as described in the "Convergence ansatz" section of the Supplemental Material (SM).
+To identify cases of convergence failure (i.e., incorrect prediction of SC/NSC) related to Brillouin zone sampling, we analyzed the variation of T$_c$ with respect to Gaussian broadening ($\sigma$) in the double delta integration and developed a simple ansatz based on the converged results of MgB$_2$, as described in the ``Convergence tests for MgB$_2$ and AlB$_2$ (Supplementary Figures S5$-$S10, Supplementary Tables S5$-$S6)" and "Convergence ansatz (Supplementary Figures S11$-$S14, Supplementary Tables S7$-$S9)" sections of the Supplemental Material (SM).
 This ansatz involves extracting T$_c$, similar to MgB$_2$, and estimating the decay parameter (A) in the exponential variation of T$_c$ with $\sigma$,

 where A is the variable that quantifies the rate of exponential decay, and B is the constant associated with Debye temperature.
 Unconverged results show larger values of A, which decrease with denser \textbf{k}-meshes.
 With larger \textbf{k}- or \textbf{q}- grids, the T$_c$ vs $\sigma$ curve becomes less steep.
 Our convergence analysis of MgB$_2$ suggests that A$_{MgB_2}$ = 12$-$13 can be used as a threshold for this study: calculations are considered as unconverged for A $>$ A$_{MgB_2}$, requiring a denser \textbf{k}-mesh, while those with A $<$ A$_{MgB_2}$ can be regarded as converged for accurate prediction.